brennier/hagemu/README.md

   - [ ] Extra work and video ram
   - [ ] HDMA features
   - [ ] Pass cgb-acid2
+- [ ] Future Refactoring Ideas
+  - [x] Separate the core from the interface
+  - [ ] Switch from Raylib to SDL3
+  - [ ] Synchronize the APU along with the CPU and PPU
+  - [ ] Separate cart.c and joypad.c from mmu.c
+  - [ ] Use CMake instead of make
+  - [ ] Organize all state into a gameboy struct
+  - [ ] Support save/load states
+  - [ ] Rewrite the CPU so that it can tick 1 m-cycle per call
+  - [ ] Rewrite the PPU using a pixel pusher renderer
+  - [ ] Remove the union type punning of the CPU registers
 </details>

 <details>